ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## short_circuit_function_evaluation {#short-circuit-function-evaluation}

 Allows calculating the [if](../../sql-reference/functions/conditional-functions.md#if), [multiIf](../../sql-reference/functions/conditional-functions.md#multiif), [and](../../sql-reference/functions/logical-functions.md#logical-and-function), and [or](../../sql-reference/functions/logical-functions.md#logical-or-function) functions according to a [short scheme](https://en.wikipedia.org/wiki/Short-circuit_evaluation).
+This helps optimize the execution of complex expressions in these functions and prevent possible exceptions (such as division by zero when it is not expected).

 Possible values: